smonette/channingtatum/readme.md

-# Channing Tatum
+# Channing Tatum, or whatever his name is

-A list of names that Channing Tatum will answer to:
+A list of names that Channing Tatum would probably answer to:

 * Tater Chanting
 * Chanum Tainting